-Tomatin distillery was founded in 1897 but closed after just 9 years in production.
+Tomatin was founded in 1897 but closed after just 9 years in production.
 New management arrived in 1909 however, and the site was rejuvenated.
-The decades that followed saw expansion after expansion until Tomatin had become, by 1974, the largest malt distillery in Scotland, with 23 stills and a 10 million litre capacity.
-The distillery rarely, if ever, ran to capacity however and by the 1980’s, times had grown hard.
-1985 brought liquidation and the future for this former giant appeared bleak.
+The decades that followed saw expansion after expansion until Tomatin had become, by 1974, the largest malt distillery in Scotland with 23 stills and a 10 million litre output.
+The distillery rarely, if ever, ran to capacity however and by the 1980’s, times had become hard.
+1985 brought liquidation and the future for this former giant looked bleak.
 Then, a year later, Takara Shuzo and Okura & Co, two Japanese companies working in partnership, came to the rescue.
 The stills were reduced to 12 and the focus shifted from the bulk production of blend fodder to the bottling of single malts.

-In 2013, Tomatin announced the release of their first ever peated expression, named ‘Cu Bocan’, Gaelic for Ghost Dog.
-Behind the bottling was an old legend which told the tale of the last great wolf of Scotland and MacQueen of Findhorn, the legendary deer stalker hired by the Laird of Clan Mackintosh to hunt down and kill the beast, apparently responsible for the deaths of two children in the hills near Cawdor.
-MacQueen tracked down and destroyed the great black wolf in Tarnaway Forest, taking it’s vile head to the Laird as proof that the beasts reign of terror was at an end.
-Some weren’t so convinced however.
+In 2013, Tomatin announced the release of their first ever peated expression to be named ‘Cu Bocan’, Gaelic for Ghost Dog.
+The inspiration for the bottling was the legend of the last great wolf of Scotland and MacQueen of Findhorn, a legendary deer stalker hired by the Laird of Clan Mackintosh to hunt down and kill the beast responsible for the deaths of two children in the hills near Cawdor.
+MacQueen eventually tracked down and destroyed the great wolf in Tarnaway Forest, taking its vile head to the Laird as proof that its reign of terror was at an end.
+Some weren’t so convinced however…